 The College offers a payment option through CASHNet.
-Enrollment is available at https://my.flagler.edu, Business Services tab.
-There is nominal enrollment fee and no interest is accrued while enrolled in the plan.
-Visit MyFlagler's Business Services tab for further details.
+Enrollment is available at my.flagler.edu, by logging in either as the Student or Authorized Payer button.
+There is a nominal enrollment fee and no interest is accrued while enrolled in the plan.

 Students, parents, or any other responsible billing party listed on the student's account can enroll online and agree to contract requirements with an electronic signature.
 The monthly bills, reminders, and receipts will be set up so that they are automatically e-mailed and/or messaged to your cell phone.
-You have the option to establish automatic payments.
+You are required to create an automatic withdrawal for each month's payment either through a checking account or any major credit card.
+Reenrollment is required each semester for the 4-month payment plan.